trans-travel/trans-travel/us/ms.md

    gender identification as a component in housing decisions, the policy lists first and foremost "inmate's physical sexual characteristics" as a factor.
+ * If [HB188](https://legiscan.com/MS/drafts/HB188/2025) is signed by
+   the Governor (not signed as of Mar.
+14, 2025), trans people would be required to be housed according to their sex assigned at birth.
  * Trans women are typically housed with men
  * Trans men are typically housed with women
  * Nonbinary people are typically be housed according to sex